California Department of Justice: Special agents

 The sworn law enforcement personnel of CA DOJ (primarily assigned to the Division of Law Enforcement), consists of approximately 400 law enforcement officers (Special Agents).
-They make up a group a criminal investigators with varied backgrounds in law enforcement and intelligence agencies.
-This small, but elite, group of sworn peace officers are generally better educated and more experienced than many of their law-enforcement counterparts, and are often called upon for their expertise and ability to coordinate joint activities between local, state, and federal agencies throughout the state.
-Special Agents are a force multiplier, assisting agencies with expertise, equipment and personnel.
-Whether running a narcotic task force, investigating a murder, uncovering political corruption, bringing human traffickers to justice, or disrupting violent gangs, CA DOJ Special Agents consistently conduct a variety of law enforcement investigative activities at multiple levels.
+They make up a group of criminal investigators with varied backgrounds in law enforcement and intelligence agencies.
+This small, but elite, group of sworn peace officers are generally better educated and more experienced than many of their law-enforcement counterparts and are often called upon for their expertise and ability to coordinate joint activities between local, state, and federal agencies throughout the state.
+Special Agents are a force multiplier, assisting agencies with expertise, equipment, and personnel.
+Whether running a narcotics task force, investigating a murder, uncovering political corruption, bringing human traffickers to justice, or disrupting violent gangs, CA DOJ Special Agents consistently conduct a variety of law enforcement investigative activities at multiple levels.
 Additionally, CA DOJ Special Agents are often federally deputized/cross-sworn as federal agents in order to allow them to complete cases outside of California or to participate in federal task forces.
 They are also frequently chosen by their peer agencies as the lead group in multi-jurisdictional cases.
 Small and large law enforcement agencies within California can request assistance from CA DOJ.